 online suite of apps.

-BUT, even though there is no Box Sync or drive client for the Linux platform, the functionality can be effectively emulated via the LFTP command!
+, even though there is no Box Sync or drive client for the Linux platform, the functionality can be effectively emulated via the LFTP command!

 , and go to your account settings